Skip to content

 FalkorDBGraph database backing Graphiti — episodic and semantic memory for AI agents

-MCP Tool ServersVarious tool servers — web search, file access, calendar, and custom integrations
+MCP Tool ServersVarious tool servers — web search, academic research, memory, Jira/Confluence, Home Assistant, and custom integrations

 Security ScanningTrivy and kube-bench for vulnerability scanning and CIS benchmark compliance